Atrial Fibrillation (AF)

 • >48 hours → rate control with beta blockers

-There are 2 main aspects of the long-term managemnet of AF.
+There are 2 main aspects of the long-term management of AF.

 There are 2 main approaches to choose from 1) rate and 2) rhythm control

-1st line is typically rate control for most patients
+Rate control is typically 1st line for most patients

-Few exceptions where rhythm control is preferred as 1st line:
+A few exceptions where rhythm control is preferred as 1st line (over rate control):

 • New onset AF (<48 hours onset)